voxel51/fiftyone/docs/source/teams/secrets.rst

      - FIFTYONE_LABELSTUDIO_API_KEY

 At runtime, the plugin's execution context will automatically be hydrated with any available secrets that are declared by the plugin.
-Operators can access these secrets via the ``ctx.secrets`` dict:
+Operators access these secrets via the ``ctx.secrets`` dict:

 .. code-block:: python
    :linenos:

    def execute(self, ctx):
+      url = ctx.secrets["FIFTYONE_CVAT_URL"]
       username = ctx.secrets["FIFTYONE_CVAT_USERNAME"]
       password = ctx.secrets["FIFTYONE_CVAT_PASSWORD"]